KishoreKammela/JobBoardly/docs/enhanced-feature-recommendations.md

 # JobBoardly: Enhanced Feature Recommendations

+**Important Note:** All features listed below are planned for future development.
+Their availability to users (Job Seekers, Employers) will be contingent upon a **Platform Feature Toggle Management** system within the Admin Panel.
+This system will allow administrators (SuperAdmins/Admins) to enable or disable specific features globally or for specific user groups, ensuring controlled deployment and that new features are not available to all users by default.

 ## Analysis of Current Platform Strengths

-- Strong AI integration across user journeys
+- Strong AI integration across user journeys (Genkit for resume/JD parsing, AI Job/Candidate Matcher, AI Summary Generator)
-- Comprehensive profile management with resume parsing
+- Comprehensive profile management with resume parsing and AI summary generation
 - Advanced filtering and search capabilities
-- Multi-role admin system with proper permissions
+- Multi-role admin system with foundational permissions and role-based UI restrictions
 - Account status management (active/suspended/deleted)
 - Profile visibility controls
+- Job Posting with Screening Questions (Text, Yes/No)
+- Application Withdrawal for Job Seekers
+- Re-application prevention

 ## Basic Features (High Priority - Foundation)